JaakkoLipp/AWP-Project/README.md

 ### Registration and Login

-- Users can register for a new account using the "Register" page or the Register link on the login page.
+- Users can register for a new account using the "/register" page or the Register link on the login page.
-- Registered users can log in to access the application features.
+- Registered users can log in to access the application features using the "/login" page.

 ### Profile Management